Jameson L. Hampton is a non-binary adventurer located in the heart of the West side of Buffalo, NY.

 - Agrilyst Reports Indoor Agriculture Over 4k Times More Productive Than Outdoor Commodity Crop Production

 Jamey is passionate about both making zines and reading zines.
-They are the resident zine librarian at Sugar City Arts Collaborative.
+They have served as the resident zine librarian at Sugar City Arts Collaborative.

 They also love podcasts and have been involved in making several: